ng-rgb/mural-token/README.md

-# mur-token
+# mural-token
-Community token to promote street art around the world and the metaverse
+Community token from the cryptomurals platform to promote street art around the world and the metaverse